Bounded Termination of Monotonicity-Constraint Transition Systems: Significance for Concrete Programs

 In practice, the control-flow graph of the program may be transformed during abstraction.
 Suppose that we select a set of \emph{cut points} in the program's flow-chart such that any cycle must traverse a cut point, and the program entry is a cut point.
 Any such set of cut points may be chosen as the set of flow-points as long as any (finite) path between two cut points is represented by an abstract transition.
 The conclusions on the concrete program's complexity remain valid.

 For programs that contain procedure calls, but not recursion, a bottom-up analysis may be applicable.
-The results of analyzing a procedure \pgt{p} will be plugged into the summation for its caller, using reachability bounds, as shown above (\cite{AAGP:jar2010} also describes a bottom-up process, however their analysis is not based on the RB approach).
+The results of analyzing a procedure \pgt{p} will be plugged into the summation for its caller, using reachability bounds, as shown above (Albert et al.~\cite{AAGP:jar2010} also describe a bottom-up process, however their analysis is not based on the RB approach).

-\paragraph{Pure-functional programs} \cite{leejonesbenamram01} showed the simplest way in which a (first-order, eager) pure-functional program may be abstracted.
+\paragraph{Pure-functional programs} Lee et al.~\cite{leejonesbenamram01} showed the simplest way in which a (first-order, eager) pure-functional program may be abstracted.
 The control-flow graph is the \emph{call-graph} of the program; flow-points are function names and transitions correspond to functions calls.
 Hence, every \emph{call chain} of the program corresponds to a particular run of the transition system.

 It should be clear that in this setting, the height of the transition system represents the \emph{stack height} of the program.
 This is a resource of practical importance in itself.
 What can we infer in terms of the traditional resources, space and time?
 The pure functionality suggests that there is no iteration but recursion, so it may be possible to bound the execution time of a function body, or the space it consumes, outside any calls it performs; often, this bound will be a constant.
 If functions cannot allocate ``heap space'' at all, the stack height corresponds to space usage.
 If the functions can allocate space outside the stack, exponential space may be consumed for a polynomial stack height.
 Because the call tree is a tree of bounded degree, we obtain an exponential time bound (that is, a constant to a polynomial power).